dwsc37/cvwo-assignment/README.md

 Clicking on a post card opens a dialog which additionally allows:

--   Commeting on the post
+-   Commenting on the post
 -   Viewing all comments
 -   Sorting comments by new or top
 -   Liking/unliking comments